 USDA’s Meat and Poultry Processing Capacity- Technical Assistance Program (MPPTA) ensures that participants in USDA’s Meat and Poultry Supply Chain initiatives have access full-range technical assistance (TA) to support their project development and success.
 These supply chain initiatives--including the Meat and Poultry Inspection Readiness Grant (MPIRG) Program and the Meat and Poultry Processing Expansion Program (MPPEP), the Local Meat Capacity Grant (LocalMCap) and the Indigenous Animals Grant (IAG) --support the growth of domestic processing capacity and the ability of independent facilities to serve more customers in more markets.

-USDA’s Agricultural Marketing Service (AMS) is investing up to $25 million to establish a nationwide MPPTA network of support focusing on four key areas, or scopes:
+USDA’s Agricultural Marketing Service (AMS) established a nationwide MPPTA network of support focusing on four key areas, or scopes:

 - Federal Grant Application Management: Navigating federal grants processes and procedures, from pre-award applications processes through post-award grant management compliance;

 - Business Development and Financial Planning: Business and financial planning resources, market intelligence, and project/concept feasibility analyses;

 - Meat and Poultry Processing Technical and Operation Support: Advice and resources to support the operational needs--including workforce development--of processing plant development and utilization; and

 - Supply Chain Development: Support for the development and maintenance of successful supply chain and marketing relationships—between suppliers, processors, distributors, and customers.

 The following organizations serve as USDA TA Providers (TAPs) under this program.

 - Oregon State University- Niche Meat Processors Assistance Network